Swearing - when children swear

 - Families have different words that they disapprove of - some families do not mind any words except sexual type swearing.
 Many people consider swearing about their religion or God is offensive.

-Babies and toddlers children learn the words they use from the people around them, especially parents, and they also learn the feelings about words from these people.
+Babies, toddlers and children learn the words they use from the people around them, especially parents, and they also learn the feelings about words from these people.
 You teach them the feelings about words by how you look and act when you say them, and how you look and act when your children say them.

 So if parents always say a particular word when they are angry, their toddler is likely to say the same word when angry, without any knowledge of what it might mean.